jparkerbarton/worked-out/README.md

 Each of these folders' primary files will be treated in turn.

 #### The `worked_out` Folder
-* `settings.py` : This file defines many settings for Django to correctly implement the whole of the project.
+* `settings` Subfolder : These two files define many settings for Django to correctly implement the whole of the project.
 The primary settings necessary for the project to function were a listing of the installed apps (`crispy_forms`, `crispy_bootstrap5`, `accounts`, `workouts`), a key to the centralized `templates` folder (see below), and information pertinent to the built-in authentication features of Django (see `accounts` below).
 * `urls.py` : This file is the central router of URLs to their correct destinations.
 This is the most important of the three companion files of the same name, as it "includes" the URLs of the two apps in the other folders described below.
 It also defines the administrator URL necessary for debugging early in the project.

 #### The `workouts` Folder